Inkdpixels/server/README.md

 Because.
 No really, I am tired of executing different commands while switching between projects.
 I'm also lazy, and so are you!
 Join the Navy!

 ## Usage
+If the server argument is executed without command line arguments, it will first check if your cwd is a valid flow application, and then boot up the flow server.
+If no flow application was found, it will start up the PHP server as of PHP v5.4.0, and if no PHP binary is found, it will check the `http-server` package for NodeJS.
 ```sh
 server
 ```